Code-Institute-Submissions/anniefenton-milestone-project-2_SepResub/README.md

 ### **Home page**

 The main purpose of the home page is to quickly inform the user about the organisation and to outline the different features on the site.
 Upon entering the site the user will see a hero-image with the organisation's name and brand clearly visible.
-When scrolling down the user will find out who the organisation are and what they do, as pictured below.
+When scrolling down the user will be greeted with a 'good morning/afternoon/evening' depending on the time of day they are accessing the site.
+The will be able to find out who the organisation are and what they do, as pictured below.

 ![Screenshot of 'About Us' section on the Home page](assets/images/about-us.jpg)